-In December 2018, the act implementing the second Payment Services Directive (PSD2) was belatedly adopted by Parliament.
-PSD2 modernises the current rules on payment services by opening the EU payment market to payment initiation service providers, introducing new security requirements and enhancing consumer rights.37 In the course of 2019, the EBA published various clarifications to issues relating to application programming interfaces under PSD2 raised by the working group established for that purpose in January 2019.45
+The act implementing the second Payment Services Directive (PSD2) belatedly entered into force in 2019.
+PSD2 modernised the rules on payment services by opening the EU payment market to payment initiation service providers, introducing new security requirements and enhancing consumer rights.37 In the course of 2019, the European Banking Authority published various clarifications to issues relating to application programming interfaces under PSD2 raised by the working group established for that purpose.38

 iv Anti-money laundering and terrorist financing

 Pursuant to the Dutch Prevention of Money Laundering and Terrorist Financing Act, licensed banks (and other financial institutions) are subject to a number of obligations so as to prevent money laundering and terrorist funding.
 Adequate client identification forms an important part of these obligations.
 Banks must identify clients with whom they intend to establish a continuing business relationship in the Netherlands, or with whom they enter into an incidental transaction, or a series of related transactions, worth €15,000 or more.
 If a bank suspects that a transaction is related to money laundering or terrorist financing, the Financial Intelligence Unit (FIU) of the Netherlands must be notified.
 The FIU is designated to receive information relating to suspicious transactions, to investigate and, if necessary, to report the transactions to the Public Prosecutor to initiate criminal proceedings.
-In July 2018, new anti-money laundering (AML) rules implementing the fourth Anti-Money Laundering Directive, which, with its accompanying regulation, had been adopted in 2015.47 The new rules facilitate the work of FIUs in identifying and following suspicious transfers and in the exchange of information between FIUs, and established a harmonised policy towards non-EU countries with deficient AML regimes.
-It also introduced a centralised register with information on all ultimate beneficiary owners (UBOs).
-This UBO register has not yet been established in the Netherlands.
-In February 2020, the act establishing the UBO register was still pending in Parliament.
+In 2018, anti-money laundering (AML) rules implementing the fourth Anti-Money Laundering Directive entered into force.
+These rules facilitate the work of FIUs in identifying and following suspicious transfers and in the exchange of information between FIUs, and established a harmonised policy towards non-EU countries with deficient AML regimes.
+An ultimate beneficiary owners (UBOs) register, a mandatory centralised register with information on all UBOs, was established in the Netherlands in July 2020.

-In May 2018, the Fifth Anti-Money Laundering Directive was adopted.48 The Directive extended the scope of the rules to virtual currencies and pre-paid cards, further enhanced the role and powers of the national FIUs, and provided clearer rules on the nature of and access to UBO information.
+In 2018, the fifth Anti-Money Laundering Directive was adopted.40 The Directive extended the scope of the rules to virtual currencies and prepaid cards, further enhanced the role and powers of the national FIUs, and provided clearer rules on the nature of and access to UBO information.
 The Directive also introduced a requirement to establish a centralised data retrieval portal through which authorities can get timely and automatic access to information on bank accounts.
-The Act for the implementation of the remainder of the Fifth Anti-Money Laundering Directive entered into force in May 2020.
+The Act for the implementation of most aspects of the fifth Anti-Money Laundering Directive entered into force in May 2020.
 The centralised data retrieval portal was implemented through a separate act that entered into force in September 2020.41

 Meanwhile, following a number of money laundering scandals across Europe in recent years, AML remains high on the agenda of both legislators and regulators.
-In December 2019, the Council and the European Parliament adopted a regulation strengthening the powers of the EBA in enforcing AML rules.50 In addition, it was reported in October 2019 that the Council mandated the Commission to propose a new independent EU body with AML enforcement powers, a move supported by the Dutch government.
-On a national level, in June 2019, the Ministers of Finance and Justice published an AML action plan.
+On a national level, in June 2019 the Ministers of Finance and Justice published an AML action plan.
 It is expected that in early 2021 a proposal for an act will be submitted to Parliament with various new measures to fight money laundering, including limiting the use of cash transactions to €3,000 and allowing banks to engage in the joint monitoring of transactions.
 Other measures proposed as part of the AML action plan include bolstering of enforcement through the creation of multidisciplinary intervention teams and the sharing of police information with banks.
-In addition, in July 2019, the DCB published good practices for banks on customer tax integrity risk management.42 On a European level, in May 2020 the Commission adopted an EU AML action plan built on six pillars, including a single EU rule book, EU level supervision and an improved cooperation mechanism for financial intelligence units.
+In addition, in 2019 the DCB published good practices for banks on customer tax integrity risk management.42 On a European level, in May 2020 the Commission adopted an EU AML action plan built on six pillars, including a single EU rule book, EU level supervision and an improved cooperation mechanism for financial intelligence units.

 v Bankers' oath, code of conduct and disciplinary measures